wspotter/ag2/README.md

 <!-- Each of the [`notebook examples`](https://github.com/ag2labs/ag2/tree/main/notebook) may require a specific option to be installed. -->

-Even if you are installing and running AutoGen locally outside of docker, the recommendation and default behavior of agents is to perform [code execution](https://ag2labs.github.io/autogen/docs/FAQ/#code-execution) in docker.
+Even if you are installing and running AG2 locally outside of docker, the recommendation and default behavior of agents is to perform [code execution](https://ag2labs.github.io/autogen/docs/FAQ/#code-execution) in docker.
 Find more instructions and how to change the default behaviour [here](https://ag2labs.github.io/autogen/docs/Installation#code-execution-with-docker-(default)).

 For LLM inference configurations, check the [FAQs](https://ag2labs.github.io/autogen/docs/FAQ#set-your-api-endpoints).